RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 There are 4 parts to the brief that you will need to answer.

-1. In class you will design and make a protoype that helps to break down some of the barriers to the 5 spaces that Mozilla explores: Decentralization	, Digital Inclusion, Digital Inclusion, Privacy and Security and Web Literacy.
+1. In class you will design and make a protoype that helps to break down some of the barriers to the 5 spaces that Mozilla explores: Decentralization, Digital Inclusion, Open Innovation, Privacy and Security and Web Literacy.
 You will choose either one or two of those spaces for your prototype to tackle.

 2. Collectively you will prepare and make a prototype web platform for the Mozilla festival that shares your concepts and ideas will the festival’s attendees.